flame-engine/awesome-flame/README.md

 - KINGA - [Android](https://play.google.com/store/apps/details?id=com.knoeyes.games.kinga), [iOS](https://apps.apple.com/us/app/kinga/id1506422810) - Protect the cookie from the pesky flies.
 By [Kevin Omyonga](https://kevinomyonga.com)

+- Dino Run! - [Android](https://play.google.com/store/apps/details?id=io.github.epsi95.dinorun), - You are already familiar with this game, you can play it in Chrome when there is no internet.
+I just added a little color to it.
+Also you can shout to make the little cute Dino to jump, isn't that cool?.
+By [Probhakar Sarkar](https://github.com/epsi95)

 ## Contributing

 [Please read the contribution guidelines](https://github.com/flame-engine/awesome-flame/blob/master/CONTRIBUTING.md)